bcgov/developer-experience-team/GHA-Usage/README.md

 # Same as '-d' but will also display workflow run details
 -dd

-# Same as '-d' but will process a series of repos from a json file
+# Same as '-d' but will processing a series of repos from a json file
 -f <file name>
 ```